Anthony Vandal

-Anthony Vandal (born June 3, 1998) is a Canadian professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Anthony Vandal (born June 3, 1998) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Vandal played U Sports football for the Sherbrooke Vert & Or from 2018 to 2023.
 He was named the RSEQ Rookie of the Year in 2018 and was an RSEQ All-Star three times.
 In 2022, he was named a U Sports Second Team All-Canadian.